-This paper is organized as follows.
-Section \ref{sec:background} contains some background material on regularity and dimensions.
-In particular, we recall the precise definitions of H\"older exponents and box-counting dimension, along with a key result, Proposition \ref{prop:dimdist}, that relates these two concepts.
-Section \ref{sec:proof} contains the proof of our main result, Theorem \ref{thm:main}.
-In Section \ref{sec:generalization} we state, and prove, a generalized version of this result, Theorem \ref{thm:main-generalized}, for functions of the form \eqref{eq:Fkp-def0}.
-In Section \ref{sec:applications} we present the applications of these results mentioned above to Riemann and Weierstrass type functions and to Fourier series associated with the Moebius function.
+In Section \ref{sec:applications} we present the applications of these results mentioned above to Riemann and Weierstrass type functions and to Fourier series associated with the M\"obius function.
 In the final section, Section \ref{sec:conclusion}, we discuss possible extensions and generalizations of our results and open problems suggested by these results.